dkirkby/E4S/first-prog.md

 The light-green microcontroller pins labeled **GP2, GP3, GP4, ...** are for general-purpose digital input and output.
 In this context, *digital* means that signals are represented by a voltage that is either close to 0V ("low") or close to 3.3V ("high").
 To complete your circuit, connect the Pico W to your laptop with a USB cable.
 This will apply power to your circuit (from your laptop's USB port) and start running any previously loaded program, but there probably won't be any sign of this.

-To bring this circuit to life, enter the following program into your Mu editor:
+To bring this circuit to life, enter the following program into your editor:
 ```python
 import board
 import digitalio